 \section{Abstract}

-Let $(X, \mfA,P)$, $(Y, \mfB,Q)$ be two arbitrary probability spaces and $\P:=\{(\mfA,P_y):y\in{Y}\}$ be a regular conditional probability on $\mfA$ with respect to $Q$.
-Denote by $R$ the skew product of $P$ and $Q$ determined by $\{P_y:y\in{Y}\}$ on the product $\sigma$-algebra $\mfA\otimes\mfB$ and by $\wh{R}$ its completion.
-I prove that a process $\{\xi_y:y\in{Y}\}$ possesses an equivalent $\wh{R}$-measurable version if and only if it is measurable with respect to a certain particular $\sigma$-algebra, larger than $\mfA\otimes\mfB$ and uniquely determined by $\P$.
-It is known that not every process possesses an equivalent measurable version (cf. \cite[\S 19.5]{St}).
+Let $(X, \mfA,P)$, $(Y, \mfB,Q)$ be two arbitrary probability spaces and $\P:=\{(\mfA,P_y):y\in{Y}\}$ be a regular conditional probability (rcp) on $\mfA$ with respect to $Q$.
+Denote by $R$ the skew product of $P$ and $Q$ determined by $\P$ on the product $\sigma$-algebra $\mfA\otimes\mfB$ and by $\wh{R}$ its completion.
+I prove that if $(X, \mfA,P)$ is separable in the Fr\'{e}chet-Nikod\'{y}m pseudo-metric, then the stochastic process $\{\xi_y:y\in{Y}\}$ has an equivalent measurable modification if and only if it is measurable with respect to a certain particular $\sigma$-algebra larger than $\mfA\otimes\mfB$.
+The theorem is a strong generalization of \cite[Theorem 5.5]{mms2} and \cite[Theorem 6.1]{smm},where it was proved only that a suitable class of liftings transfer a measurable process into a measurable process.
+It is known that not every process possesses an equivalent measurable modification (cf. \cite[Section 19.5]{St}).
 My approach is essentially different from earlier trials.
-It reverts to \cite[Theorem 3]{ta1}, where Talagrand proved existence of an equivalent separable version of a measurable process (in case of $R=P\times{Q}$), provided $Y$ is endowed with a separable pseudometric.
-The theorem is a strong generalization of \cite[Theorem 6.1]{smm} and \cite[Theorem 5.1]{mms1} where it was proved only that a suitable class of liftings transfer a measurable process into a measurable process.
+It reverts to \cite[Theorem 3]{ta1}, where Talagrand proved existence of an equivalent separable modification of a measurable process (in case of $R=P\times{Q}$), provided $Y$ is endowed with a separable pseudometric.